sheenachu/PBT/README.txt

             quicksort.py: Modified - Sorts a list from least to greatest using a median of three quicksort algorithm.

-            rankings.py: Original - Ranks the neighborhoods or census block based on energy efficiency.
+            rankings.py: Original - Ranks the neighborhoods or census block based on energy efficiency for any month or for the total for that year.
+Only the totals were implemented into the final project.

             standby_crawler.py: Original - Crawls the Standby Power website.
 This is the website: http://standby.lbl.gov/summary-table.html